bbc/rd-apmm-python-lib-mediagrains/gsf_docs/gsf.md

 | UNKNOWN       | 0xfffffffe    |
 | INVALID       | 0xffffffff    |

-The *layouts* is the same as that described in the "vghd" block.
+The *layouts* is the same as that described in the [vghd](#vghd-block) block.
 The *origin_width* and *origin_height* are the original frame dimensions that were input to the encoder and is the output of the decoder after applying any clipping.
 The *coded_width* and *coded_height* are the frame dimensions used to encode from, eg. including padding to meet the fixed macroblock size requirement.
 The *key_frame* is set to true if the video frame is a key frame, eg. an I-frame.
 The *temporal_offset* is the offset between display and stored order for inter-frame coding schemes (offset = display - stored).

-The "cghd" block is followed by an optional "unof" block (with any other block in-between).
+The [cghd](#cghd-block) block is followed by an optional [unof](#unof-block) block (with any other block in-between).

 ## "unof" Block

-Each "unof" block contains the offsets from the start of the data section for coded units within a coded grain.
+Each [unof](#unof-block) block contains the offsets from the start of the data section for coded units within a coded grain.
 It consists of a standard block header:

 | Name          | Data       | Type     | Size      |
 |---------------|------------|----------|-----------|